zizisoft/gitlock/README.md

 gitlock commit ...
 ```

-Lock.
+Base lock.
 If there're files in the index but not committed, it will commit before locking.

 It locks every commit between the current branch (the HEAD commit) and the very first commit of the repo.